introduction-to-python-bsuir-2019/PythonHomework/README.md

 News can be converted into HTML and FictionBook2 formats.
 If a file already exists at the specified path, an error occurs.
 In case of no image in a news, default image is used.
 FictionBooks2 supports jpeg and png image formats only.
 In case of any other format default image is used.

+## Web-server
+Web-server implementation is based on Flask-RESTful.
+API point is http://0.0.0.0:5000/api/v1.0/news.
+Request parameters should be located in json.
+Following parameters are supported:
+  * required arguments:
+    * source ..
+RSS URL
+  * optional arguments:
+    * limit    ..
+Limit news topics.
+    * date     ..
+Return cached news from the specified day.
+Format is YYYY-MM-DD.

+You can communicate via curl, httpie or another tool.
+For example,\
+`http GET http://0.0.0.0:5000/api/v1.0/news source=https://news.tut.by/rss/realty.rss limit=3 date=2019-12-19`

+To build docker image execute this command \
+`docker image build --tag rssreader .`

+To run docker container execute this command \
+`docker run -d -p  5000:5000 rssreader`

+Compose is run in standard way as\
+`docker-compose up -d`